 Associations Now brings readers smart, creative, and inspiring ideas about association management from both inside and outside the association community.
-The ASAE editorial team welcomes input and feedback from readers to help us deliver useful, engaging content every day, all year long, in print and online:
+The ASAE editorial team welcomes input and feedback from readers to help us deliver useful, engaging content every day, all year long.

 How You Can Help

 Share your interests and experience.
 Keep us informed of the topics that are most important to you as an association professional.
 Tell us how you or other association professionals you know solved a problem, created an initiative, or applied a new idea.

 Send news and announcements about your organization.
 Include Associations Now on your distribution list for press releases and other special announcements.

 Join the Writers' Resource Pool.
 This occasional email from the ASAE editorial team includes information about upcoming stories and queries from writers and editors looking for story ideas and expert sources.
 To sign up, edit your ASAE email preferences (under Announcements, select "Associations Now Writers' Resource Pool").

 Want to Write for Us?